Green Light Therapy for Chronic Pain

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, since the trial is for those whose medical therapy has failed to control their pain, it might be possible to continue your current medications.
 Please confirm with the trial coordinators.

-Is green light therapy safe for humans?
+What prior data suggests that green light therapy is safe for humans?

 Who Is on the Research Team?